 If we raise one million dollars for the SAR Center for Advancing America’s Heritage by or during the 2014 NSSAR Congress, I shall shave my head bald.
 I will hire a barber and have my head shaved, right on the floor of the Congress, if possible.

 This must be new money, and it must be paid by or during the 2014 NSSAR Congress.
 This does not include payments on outstanding pledges made before the 2013 NSSAR Congress.
 If a pledge is made at or after the 2013 NSSAR Congress, only that portion of the pledge paid by or during the 2014 NSSAR Congress shall be counted toward the million dollar goal.

 This new money may include the personal contributions of compatriots, State Societies and Chapters, as well as those of people who are not members of the SAR.
 This new money may include grants or contributions from foundations, businesses and other corporations.
 This new money may also include any money raised pursuant to the President General’s Challenge set forth in I.a above.

-Craig Johnson, NSSAR Director of Finance, shall be the SAR point-of-contact on this PG Initiative, and shall keep track of donations made by State Societies and Chapters.
-If you have any questions about this PG Initiative, please contact Craig at cjohnsonsar [dot] org.
+Mary Butts, NSSAR Director of Finance, shall be the SAR point-of-contact on this PG Initiative, and shall keep track of donations made by State Societies and Chapters.
+If you have any questions about this PG Initiative, please contact Mary at mbuttssar [dot] org.